hivesolutions/colony-print/doc/binie.md

 #### Text Data

-Follows immediately after the text element header.
+Follows immediately after the text element header and contains the context specific payload of the text - typically the text itself.

 ### Image Element